ZacharyGodfrey/personal-site/src/pages/index.md

 ## Hey, I'm Zach.

-I'm a [Senior Software Engineer](#work).
-I'm also a husband, father, and competitive [axe thrower](https://axescores.com/player/1207260).
+I'm a [Senior Software Engineer](#work), husband and father, and competitive [axe thrower](https://axescores.com/player/1207260).
+You can read more about me [here](/about).

 ## Work

+I have over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
+I'm currently working at [The Knot](https://www.theknot.com).
+My personal code is on [GitHub](https://github.com/ZacharyGodfrey) and my full [work history](/work) is available if that interests you.

 I believe that the world is a better place when we understand how it works: the less my work gets called *magic* the better.
 I love explaining technical concepts to people in simple terms.
 I also love simplifying things and reducing complexity whenever possible.

-I have over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
-I'm currently working at [The Knot](https://www.theknot.com).
-My personal code is on [GitHub](https://github.com/ZacharyGodfrey) and my full [work history](/work) and [career story](/career) are available if those interest you.

 ## Personal Projects